 EUMD function can be inclusively located anywhere in a zone from the PEV and the branch circuit panel connection.

 To allow for possibility of the EUMD being a part of/within the PEV, PEV is a sub-meter to the primary utility billing meter at any premise (as opposed to being a separate service account with dual meter socket adapter)

-Actors

-Describe the primary and secondary actors involved in the use case.
-This might include all the people (their job), systems, databases, organizations, and devices involved in or affected by the Function (e.g. operators, system administrators, customer, end users, service personnel, executives, meter, real-time database, ISO, power system).
-Actors listed for this use case should be copied from the global actors list to ensure consistency across all use cases.
+This use case is intended to work in conjunction with other PEV related use cases such as demand response based use cases, pricing base use cases, etc.

+Reference Use Cases:

+DER V2G-DC (EVSE Direct): EVSE and PEV serve as DER using EVSE power conversion

+DER V2G-AC (PEV Direct): EVSE and PEV serve as a DER using onboard power conversion